DataDog/integrations-extras/rookout/README.md

 To add the Rookout context menu item to a timeseries widget in your dashboard, you need to add a rookout label filter to its title.

-For instance, if a timeseries shows some metric in a service called "cartservice", you want the Rookout context menu item to automatically start a Rookout session with the label filter: "k8s_deployment:cartservice".
+For instance, if a timeseries shows some metric in a service called `cartservice`, you want the Rookout context menu item to automatically start a Rookout session with the label filter: `k8s_deployment:cartservice`.

-To do that, add "\[k8s_deployment:cartservice\]" to the title of the timeseries widget.
+To do that, add `[k8s_deployment:cartservice]` to the title of the timeseries widget.

 ## Data Collected